plne220/0-trace-CLI-chat/README.md

 how to use:
 serverside - 'python ttc-cli.py server'
-           -  put set password for clients clientside - 'python3 secure_cli.py client (ip addr of server)' in chat - m=msg f=file q=quit
+           -  set password for clients
+clientside - 'python3 secure_cli.py client (ip addr of server)'
+in chat - m=msg f=file q=quit